-Madge "Maggie" Shafmaster, Director
+Madge "Maggie" Shafmaster, Lead Independent Director

-Dr. Shafmaster has served as a director of the Company since September 2021.
+Dr. Shafmaster has served as a director of the Company since September 2021 and as lead independent director of the Company since May 2022.
 Dr. Shafmaster has over 25 years of experience providing intellectual property advice to the biotechnology and pharmaceutical industries.
 Since 2014, Dr. Shafmaster has served as an independent intellectual property consultant to the biotech and pharma industries.
 Prior to this, she served from 2011 to 2014 as Vice President, Chief Patent Counsel for Sanofi Pasteur and from 2007 to 2011 as Senior Vice President, Chief Patent Counsel for Genzyme Corporation.